-If any member of staff receives a request from a pupil or parent to see child protection records, they will refer the request to the Headteacher to consider in line with the Trust Data Governance Policies.
+If any member of staff receives a request from a pupil or parent to see child protection records, they will refer the request to the Head of Governance, Peter Robinson31.

 The Data Protection Act does not prevent School staff from sharing information with relevant agencies, where that information may help to protect a child.